jweibel22/EasyNetQ.Blocker/README.md

       Assert.That(customerBilled.Match.Price, Is.Equal.To(10));

-It's possible to assert that a given consumer received and processed a given message
+It's possible to assert that a given service received and processed a given message

             executor
                 .Do(() => bus.Publish(new PurchaseProduct {